lextm/jekyll-theme-chirpy/_posts/2013-5-11-jexus-series-how-to-install-jexus-web-server-5-3-1-on-ubuntu-13-04.md

    sudo gedit /var/www/default/index.html
    ```

-   When gedit is opened, type in some text, such as “Hello World from Jexus”.
+   When gedit is opened, type in some text, such as "Hello World from Jexus".
 Save and close the file.

    /var/www/default is the default web site path for Jexus.
 In this step we create a test page using gedit.
 You might use any other Linux text editor to create this test page.